GCSE Chemistry: Quantitative Chemistry

 Percentage yield is a measure of the efficiency of a reaction, calculated using the formula:

-Percentage Yield = (Actual Yield / Theoretical Yield) × 100%
+Percentage Yield = (Actual Yield / Theoretical Yield) x 100%

-Atom economy is a measure of the efficiency of a reaction in terms of the atoms in the reactants that become useful products.
-It is particularly important in sustainable chemistry.
+Atom economy is a concept that evaluates the efficiency of a reaction in terms of how well it uses the reactants to form useful products.
+It is particularly important in the context of sustainable chemistry.

 Gas Volumes

-For separate science students, calculations involving gas volumes are also important.
-At room temperature and pressure (RTP), one mole of gas occupies 24 dm3.
-This can be useful for calculating the volume of gases produced or consumed in reactions.
+For separate science students, calculations involving gas volumes are also essential.
+At room temperature and pressure (RTP), one mole of any gas occupies approximately 24 dm3.
+This relationship allows for straightforward calculations of gas volumes produced or consumed in reactions.

 Worked Example